 Our Story...

-With professional memberships including IOSH, the London Chamber of Commerce & Industry, and the Chartered Management Institute, our practice is grounded in rigorous safety standards, insightful business leadership, and strong local economic understanding.
-Bella's global reach as a LinkedIn Learning instructor, teaching thousands of professionals worldwide, informs our uniquely systemic approach - one that combines governance, risk management, and psychological safety to create thriving, resilient workplaces.
+Bella's global reach as a LinkedIn Learning instructor, teaching thousands of professionals worldwide, shapes a uniquely systemic approach - combining governance, risk management, and occupational safety that can help create thriving and resilient workplaces.

-Our discreet, robust approach means we sensitively navigate complex situations, towards safeguarding your organisation's integrity and values.
+Our discreet, robust approach means we sensitively navigate complex situations, safeguarding your organisation's integrity and brand values.

 Why 'Intentional'?
 Because lasting success doesn't happen by chance.
 It comes from purposeful, strategic decisions that factor in people, process, and place.
-We help organisations embed safety, intentional leadership, and local impact into day-to-day decision-making and actions - transforming internal culture to drive external success.
+That's why we help organisations embed safety, intentional leadership, and local impact into day-to-day decision-making and actions - transforming internal culture to drive external success.

 Impact on the Sustainable Development Goals 2030

-Here at TIN, we consider it our duty to continue impacting the UN's SDG.
-Specifically, our work aligns with Goal 8 (Decent Work & Economic Growth) and Goal 11 (Sustainable Cities and Communities) - each deeply relevant to how businesses shape society.
+Here at TIN, we see it as our responsibility to contribute to the UN Sustainable Development Goals.
+Our impact areas align with Goal 8 (Decent Work & Economic Growth) and Goal 11 (Sustainable Cities and Communities) - both central to how businesses shape society.

-From our West End neighbourhood, we remain committed to translating these universal ambitions into local, practical actions through people, partnership, and place.
+From our West End neighbourhood, we remain committed to translating these global ambitions into local, practical actions through people, partnership, and place.

 What does that look like?
-Supporting employers and employees; enabling thriving Arts & Culture scenes; and fostering links between businesses and local stakeholders.
+Supporting employers and employees; enabling thriving Arts & Culture ecosystems; and strengthening connections between businesses and local communities.

 Meet Our Founder...